insurance billing

 PATIENT RESPONSIBILITY

-How to Confirm Massage Benefits
+How to Confirm Benefits

 This question is important to ask as some insurance plans have specific massage benefits where "massage is only covered if performed by a physical therapist or chiropractor and not covered by licensed massage therapists.”